 2.«#» “Effective Date”(XX/XX/XX Version) means the date on which this Agreement has been signed by both «Customer Name» and BPA.
 [LF, SL, BL]

 2.«#» “Elective Spill”(XX/XX/XX Version) means Spill other than Bypass Spill or Fish Spill that occurs at a hydroelectric project and is within such project’s available turbine capacity such that the Spill may otherwise be utilized to produce energy.
 [SL]

+2.«#» “Electronic Tag” or “E-Tag”(XX/XX/XX Version) shall have the meaning as defined in Exhibit F. [LF, SL, BL]

 2.«#» “Eligible Annexed Load”(XX/XX/XX Version) means an Annexed Load: (1) that is added after the Effective Date, and (2) for which «Customer Name» did not receive a CHWM addition pursuant to section 1.2.2 of Exhibit B. [LF]

+2.«#» “Energy Storage Device” or “ESD” means a facility used to hold generated electric energy for release at a later time.
+Energy Storage Devices include energy storage facilities such as batteries.
+In Exhibit J, BPA documents Energy Storage Devices with alternating current (AC) nameplates (in some cases stated as facility interconnection AC nameplates) greater than 1.000 megawatt.

 2.«#» “Environmental Attributes”(XX/XX/XX Version) shall have the meaning as defined in section 2 of Exhibit H. [LF, SL, BL]

 2.«#» “Existing Resource”(XX/XX/XX Version) means a Specified Resource listed in section 2 of Exhibit A that «Customer Name» was obligated by contract or statute to use to serve «Customer Name»’s Total Retail Load prior to October 1, 2023.
 [LF, SL, BL]